FelixStarship/golangbbs/README.md

 If you like or plan to use this project,please give me a star, thank you!

 ## Donation
-If this project makes you feel very happy, You can donate to the following link to better support the development of this project and the team:
+If this project makes you feel good, You can donate to the following link to better support the development of this project and the team:
 ##### https://paypal.me/golangbbs

 ## Screenshots ：<br /><br />